 In our first Article of the Global Energy Crisis Series published in early May, we talked about the Natural Gas Crisis Triggers: What you should know.

-In this second delivery, Eco Green Energy summarized the impact of this Energy Crisis on the acceleration renewable energy sector and particularly in solar.
+In this second delivery, Eco Green Energy summarized the impact of this on the acceleration renewable energy sector and particularly solar.

 With over 11.3 million barrels of petroleum each day during January 2022, Russia reaches the same production level as the US and Saudi Arabia (IEA, 2021).
 Furthermore, it represents 25% of the global supply (gas and petroleum).